Swinton–Doncaster line

 The Swinton–Doncaster line is a short railway line in South Yorkshire between Swinton Junction on the Wakefield Line and Doncaster South Yorkshire Junction on the East Coast Main Line.
+The line serves the stations of Mexborough and Conisbrough.
 The line comprises the former North Midland Railway's "Swinton curve" between Swinton and Mexborough and the east end of the former South Yorkshire Railway Blackburn Valley line, between Mexborough and Doncaster.
-Northern operates passenger trains on the line; TransPennine Express, East Midlands Railway, and CrossCountry use the line but do not provide stopping service.
+Northern operates passenger trains on the line; TransPennine Express, and CrossCountry use the line too, but do not provide stopping service.
+Freight services also use the line towards Doncaster.